hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 We ask the following question: does there exist a theorem of propositional logic, consisting only of primitive propositions and the connective $\Rightarrow$, such that it cannot be proved using only the first two axiom schema?

 If there does exist such a sentence $\phi$, we are being asked to prove an *independence statement*: we are being asked to show that $\phi$ is independent of the first two axiom schema.
 The usual model-based approach to proving independence is to use the soundness theorem.
 For any (standard) valuation of propositional logic, if the valuation assigns truth value 1 to a set of axioms, it assigns 1 to all provable consequences.
-Thus, if we can find a valuation in which all axioms of the first two schema take value 1, but $\phi$
+Thus, if we can find a valuation in which all axioms of the first two schema take value 1, but $\phi$ takes value 0, we have shown that $\phi$ cannot be deduced from these axioms alone.
+The problem is that if $\phi$ is a theorem of propositional logic, it will take value 1 in *any* valuation, so this argument is doomed to fail.

 ## The standard Boolean-valued model of set theory